segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 4. Give the destination a name, and fill in the settings manually.
 5. On the **Basic Settings** page enter your Merchant ID value from step one, and click **Save Changes**.
 6. Select the **Mappings** tab.
 A number of pre-built mappings are configured for you that map standard events defined in the [Segment Spec](/docs/connections/spec/) to their equivalent Friendbuy events, as displayed below.
 You can disable events that you don't use or edit the pre-built field mappings.
 7. After you configure the destination, enable it from the **Settings** tab.
+As noted above, the Friendbuy JavaScript will not be loaded unless at least one Mapping is enabled.

 ## Pre-built mappings